Tuplanolla/adom-tas/README.md

 ADoM TAS stands for Ancient Domains of Mystery Tool-Assisted Speedruns.
 It makes recording deterministic runs as input sequences possible and thus allows creating theoretically perfect speedruns and other demonstrations.
-Its possibilities are not restricted to speedruns despite being the main focus.
+Its possibilities are not restricted to speedruns although it's the main focus.
 The name is not very descriptive since it's built around an acronym.

 ## Meta